 Abv..
 52.5% ( Not Cask strength )

 Nose..
 Vanilla leads into banana, pineapple and a little citrus note, soft chocolate aromas blend into subtle spices, honey and toffee notes.

 Palate..
 The spices are elevated and lead perfectly into the fruitiness..
 Ripe banana and pineapple mix so well with vanilla, toffee and a little cinnamon then a softer ginger cake flavour arrives with a little dried fruit towards the end..

 Finish..
 Lingering spices with a tropical twist..

 Thoughts..
-I am a big fan of old grains and this 15 year albeit not old certainly sits within the older grain flavour profile..
+I am a big fan of old grains and this 15 year old, albeit not old in terms of years maturing certainly sits within the older grain flavour profile..

 The corn gives it that almost bourbon profile while still remaining a whisky, and the 52% alcohol feel is certainly lost when you take a sip..